-Can body armor stop a knife?
 Level III and Level IV armor can stop a knife.
-Level IIa, Level II and Level IIIa body armor can add some protection from a knife but it isn’t designed for it.
+Level IIA, Level II, and Level IIIA body armor can add some protection from a knife but it isn’t designed for it.
 If you want soft body armor with stab protection, you need to get armor specifically made to stop a knife.

 The NIJ has three levels of stab resistance that it tests.
 Level I is designed to stop low energy knife attacks, level II is tested to stop medium power knife attacks and level III is tested to stop the highest level of knife attacks.

 The main way that soft armor stops bullets is by blunting the bullet and absorbing the energy of the blunted bullet.
 When a knife stabs a similar material, it spreads the tight weave of the fibers and lets the blade pass straight through.